ToniWonKanobi/theoveranalyzed.net/posts/2015/6/1/introducing-theoveranalyzed-30.md

 Camel came with several nifty Markdown plugins, but I wanted more.

-### Part IV: Redirecting Old Links Using Camel

-I wanted to make sure that links shared on Twitter -- although no longer canonical -- pointed to the old content's new location.

-### Part V: Taking Camel Live

-Getting the site up and running on Heroku was easy.
-I also had a few odds and ends to straighten out before I was finished.

 <hr class="small"/>

 In the meantime, please explore the new site!
 I'm pretty proud of it.
 And as always, thanks for reading.